monowai/flockdata.org/README.md

 Typically archival projects are run to get eliminate "old" data from transacton systems.
 AuditBucket enables this information to be preserved and explored in new and exciting ways while freeing up your transactional systems to do what they do best - perform.

 ## Licensing
 AuditBucket is an open source product.
 We support a Community edition under the GPLv3 license.
 The Enterprise edition is available under the AGPLv3 license for open source projects otherwise under a commercial license by contacting [the team](http://auditbucket.com/contact-auditbucket/).
+Talk to us about clustering as there may be costs involved.

 ##Architecture
 The basic principals behind AB are well suited to Domain Driven Design and SOA architectures.
 We connect sophisticated index technologies and document management logic on to scalable databases to let you look at your information in new and exciting ways.